Workplace Gender Discrimination Claims In Arizona

 If you believe that you were discriminated against because of your sex or gender, dot hesitate to contact an experienced employment law attorney.

-At the Phillips Dayes Law Firm PC, our attorneys are well informed on state and federal laws regarding discrimination, and we will review your claim during a consultation to find out if you have a valid case.
+At the Phillips Law Group, our attorneys are well informed on state and federal laws regarding discrimination, and we will review your claim during a consultation to find out if you have a valid case.